What is a Steam Trap and the different types

 Plugged / Choked Traps

 The trap may fail to discharge condensate properly as the orifice could be choked.
+Dirt, pipe scale, rust, packing and joint material or debris can cause these blockages.
 When this happens, the user may observe that the temperature cannot achieve process requirements.
+In serious cases, the condensate collects at the bottom of the pipe which can result in waterhammer.

 Techmatic performs scheduled steam trap survey to check all the steam traps periodically and ensure that all traps are in proper working conditions.
 We use the ultrasonic vibration, thermal imaging and stethoscope methods to check for leaks.
 Based on this data, the steam loss can be calculated using a software.